FAQ for Outgoers

 Generally speaking, participation in an exchange programme such as ERASMUS, for instance, allows for the accreditation of course achievements abroad.
 However, this must be arranged in detail with the programme coordinator or the respective subject coordinator per Learning Agreement before the start of your stay abroad no matter whether you are in an exchange programme or have organized your stay abroad yourself.
 More info on the topic Accreditation of Study Abroad Achievements at the School of Business and Economics Nürnberg here.

 No, accreditation is not mandatory.
 It is your decision whether or not you have your achievements recorded in Nürnberg.
+Only in the ERASMUS programme 10 ECTS have to be taken as minimum.

 From their 3rd subject semester on, Bachelor students have the possibility to have an internship or job as a working student accredited within the scope of the module “Study-related Internship”.
 This is an ungraded 5ECTS academic achievement which requires an internship of at least 8 weeks or the equivalent part-time as well as an internship report.
 This can also be done abroad.
 Detailed info here